 The microbiome is made up of all kinds of microorganisms, including bacteria, viruses, fungi, and protozoans, "and probably used to include worm parasites too," says Zaph.
 So in a way, he adds, "we are constantly infected with something, but it [can be] helpful, not harmful."

-Zaph says that many things change the composition of the microbiome: antibiotics, foods we eat, stress, infections.
-But in general, most people return to a stable microbiome after these events.
-"The microbiome composition is different between many people, and affected by diseases.
-But we still don't know whether the different microbiomes cause disease, or are a result in the development of disease."
+Zaph says that many factors change the composition of the microbiome, including antibiotics, foods we eat, stress, and infections.
+But in general, most people's microbiomes return to a stable state after these events.
+"The microbiome composition is different between people and affected by diseases.
+But we still don't know whether the different microbiomes cause disease, or are a result in the development of disease," he says.

 Some people don't respond to cancer drugs as effectively as others, Zaph says.
 "One reason is that different microbiomes can metabolize the drugs differently."
 This has huge ramifications for chemotherapy and new cancer treatments called checkpoint inhibitors.
 As scientists learn more about how different bacteria metabolize drugs, they could possibly improve how effective existing cancer treatments are.